turingschool/front-end-curriculum/lessons/module-1/dev-skills-refactoring.md

 - `refactor` Rewriting working code for readability, maintainability, or performance without changing it's behavior

 <section class="call-to-action">
-### Turn + Talk
+### Turn and Talk

 Talk with your partner: If someone says, "this needs to be refactored", what might they see that makes them say that?

-Then, scroll through [this `main.js` for a Number Guesser project](https://github.com/turingschool-examples/num-guess-refactor/blob/master/main.js) (do NOT clone it down right now), and take note of 2-3 opportunities for refactoring.
+Be ready to share your list!

 </section>

 ## Modeling a Refactor